bowdenk7/express-typescript-starter/README.md

 ## Configuring your VS Code environment

 # Dependencies
 Dependencies are managed through `package.json`.
-`npm` is the node package manager which you get
 In that file you'll find two sections:
 ## `dependencies`